PrincetonCS-UCA/upload-codePost-submissions-guide/README.md

 This guide was originally written by Nicholas Padmanabhan '23 (ntyp@princeton.edu) in November 2022.

+If you've already completed the prerequisites, [skip to the instructions for running the codePost compiliation & upload script](#running-the-codepost-compilation--upload-script)

 ## Prerequisite 1: CS Undergraduate Account

 If you don't have a CS Undergraduate Account (i.e. @cs.princeton.edu), follow these steps to get one.